Projects per year

 I have also published doctrinal work on the contract of employment (with David Cabrelli, University of Edinburgh) which was cited with approval by Lords Hope, Wilson and Sumption in the Supreme Court decision Société Générale v Geys UKSC 63.
 I am currently (together with David Cabrelli) examining the relationship between domination-based conceptions of social justice and labour law.

-I received my Ph.D in Law from the University of Edinburgh in 2011.
+I received my Ph.D in Law from the University of Edinburgh.
 My PhD thesis was awarded the European Trade Union Confederation’s Brian Bercusson Award for the best PhD thesis to have been submitted in European Labour Law between 2006 and 2010.